Hometown: La Plata, MD

 Even though I always “went to the gym,” I never considered myself “athletic” until I discovered running in 2008.
 I fell in love with how running made me feel, and it was all I ever wanted to do.

 While working an unsatisfying desk job, I trained for my first marathon by running the Town Lake Trail most mornings before dawn.
 I began to notice a small group of women working out in the park every morning — a trainer with her clients.
 It was suddenly so clear that this was the dream job I had never even considered.
 UT offers a 6-week WITS certification course, so I jumped right in.
-I completed my certification with an internship with Mark Rogers at ASF in 2013 and quickly joined the team full-time.
+I completed my certification with an internship with Mark Rogers at ASF in 2013 and quickly joined the personal training team full-time.

 Tell us about your current fitness goals and training: